VijayalaxmiH18/Employee-Retention-Prediction/README.md

 Want to know which employee has the probability of leaving the company?
 Check out this ML model which gives best prediction.

+## Desciption :
+- Dataset is collected from kaggle.com
+- Data Cleaning, Data Visualization, EDA and model is built to predict Employee Retention from a company
-## ML Algorithms used with its accuracy score :
+- Algorithms applied :
+  * KNN Algorithm
-- Decision Tree Classifier  - 97.42%
+  * Decision Tree Classifier
-- KNN Algorithm  - 96.04%
+- The model is successfully built and has achieved the highest accuracy of 97.42%